-We are announcing the next minor ReqView release, with which you can filter changed requirements, edit embedded tables and URL links and validate project files via CLI.
+We are announcing the next minor ReqView release, with which you edit embedded tables and URL links in a dialog, filter changed requirements, and validate project files via CLI.

 You can now conveniently filter changed requirements since a given date and/or requirements changed in a given attribute.

 [Changed]— matches all document objects with a change in any attribute